CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_boto3.md

 to access.
 The configurations are stored in `~/.config/rclone/rclone.conf` on the supercomputer whose web interface you used for generating them.

-2. Copy the contents of `~/.config/rclone/rclone.conf` to a new file, for example `~/.config/s3allas/credentials`.
+2. The entries that contain the S3 access key and secret key need to be prefixed with `aws_` for `boto3` to recognize them as S3 credentials, but we do not want to make changes directly to `~/.config/rclone/rclone.conf`, as it is used by other programs.
+Use the `sed` utility to read the contents of the configuration file, make the necessary changes, and write the modified contents to a new file, for example `~/.config/s3allas/credentials`.

     ```bash
-    cp ~/.config/rclone/rclone.conf ~/.config/s3allas/credentials
-    ```

-3. The entries that contain the S3 access key and secret key need to be prefixed with `aws_` for `boto3` to recognize them as S3 credentials.
-You can do this easily with the `sed` utility.

-    ```bash
-    sed --in-place --regexp-extended 's/^(access|secret)/aws_\1/g' ~/.config/s3allas/credentials
+    sed -E 's/^(access|secret)/aws_\1/g' ~/.config/rclone/rclone.conf > ~/.config/s3allas/credentials
     ```

 After completing these steps, your S3 credentials for using `boto3` are stored